 You’ll notice that the ponds are parallel to each other.
 They were all formed by meltwater flowing south (southwest) from the glacier, through the Outwash Plain.
 The ponds began as streams flowing to the sea, then their mouths were blocked by shifting sand, and they became ponds.

 Doubtless there are many examples of ponds/lakes in a series (parallel to each other).
-One such example is New York’s Finger Lakes, which were created by glacial action.
+Consider, for example, New York’s Finger Lakes, which were created by glacial action.

-Like the Nantucket ponds, the Finger Lakes were once streams.
+Like the Nantucket ponds and the Falmouth ponds, the Finger Lakes were once streams.
 The glacier deposited a moraine that blocked these “Finger Streams,” changing them into Finger Lakes.
 Sometimes a river is strong enough to blast through such a moraine/dam.
 The Hudson River, for example, blasted through the moraine that runs through Staten Island and Long Island.
 As the New York Times describes it,

 |Some 13,000 years ago, a large accumulation of icy water from melting glaciers was suddenly unleashed upstate.
 A towering wave of destruction crashed down through the Hudson gorge and proceeded to smash the southern end of the local moraine to smithereens.
 “It was biblical”....
 The wave created the Narrows, which now connects the Atlantic Ocean to one of the world’s largest natural harbors.|